 From time to time, we may consider strategic transactions, including acquisitions or divestitures of companies, asset purchases or sales and outlicensing or in-licensing of intellectual property, products or technologies.
+For example, on October 23, 2023, we announced entry into a definitive agreement with Roche to sell Telavant, which is owned by us and Pfizer, to Roche for aggregate upfront consideration of \$7.1 billion and a near-term, onetime milestone payment of \$150 million (the "Roche Transaction").
 Additional potential transactions that we may consider in the future include a variety of business arrangements, including spinoffs, strategic partnerships, joint ventures, collaborations, restructurings, divestitures, business combinations and investments.
 Any future transactions could increase our near and long-term expenditures, result in potentially dilutive issuances of our or our Vants' equity securities, including our Common Shares, or the incurrence of debt, contingent liabilities, amortization expenses or acquired in-process research and development expenses, and could expose us to the risk of litigation, any of which could affect our financial condition, liquidity and results of operations.
 Future acquisitions may also require us to obtain additional financing, which may not be available on favorable terms or at all.
-These transactions may never be successful and may require significant time and attention of our management, as well as significant costs, whether or not successfully consummated.
+These transactions, including the Roche Transaction, may never be successful and may require significant time and attention of our management, as well as significant costs, whether or not successfully consummated.
 In addition, the integration of any business that we may acquire in the future may disrupt our existing business and may be a complex, risky and costly endeavor for which we may never realize the full benefits of the acquisition.
 For any alliances or joint ventures that we enter into in the biopharmaceutical industry, we may encounter numerous difficulties in discovering, developing, manufacturing and marketing any new products or product candidates related to such businesses, which may delay or prevent us from realizing the expected benefits or enhancing our business.
-Divestiture transactions, if they were to occur, may adversely impact the price of our common shares, to the extent investors believe the value of the consideration received in the transaction is not equivalent to the value of the asset or program divested.
-Accordingly, although there can be no assurance that we will undertake or successfully complete any additional transactions of the nature described above, any additional transactions that we do complete could have a material adverse effect on our business, results of operations, financial condition and prospects.
+Divestiture transactions such as the Roche Transaction, if they were to occur, may adversely impact the price of our common shares, to the extent investors believe the value of the consideration received in the transaction is not equivalent to the value of the asset or program divested.
+Accordingly, although there can be no assurance that we will undertake or successfully complete any transactions of the nature described above, including the Roche Transaction, any transactions that we do complete could have a material adverse effect on our business, results of operations, financial condition and prospects.